krkruk/arduino-robot-tutorial/docs/chapters/1_io_handling.md

 Digital electronics, as your Atmega328p, is all about zeros and ones.
 There are no values in between, ideally.
 Thus, it's a rather hard task to talk about analog values in between 0-5V.
 Luckily, we are not exactly bound to 2 states only.
-We can change a pin state fast enough to reduce output power in a given timespan - this is called PWM, Pulse Width Modulation.
+We can change a pin state fast enough to reduce output power in a given timespan - this is called PWM, *Pulse Width Modulation*.
 It's a rather important aspect of embedded programming, therefore please read the next chapter that handles PWM in details.

 There are also Arduino boards that support DAC - Digital-to-Analog converters, such as [Arduino Due](https://store.arduino.cc/products/arduino-due).
-Unfortunately, Atmega 328p, as the one in your board, does not support DAC.
+Unfortunately, Atmega 328p microcontroller, as the one in your board, does not support DAC.
 For more details, take a look at Wiki: [Digital-to-analog converter](https://en.wikipedia.org/wiki/Digital-to-analog_converter).

 You can also read analog values with your microcontroller.
 Atmega328p comes with a 10-bit ADC and comparator built-in!
-ADC stands for Analog-Digital-Converter, which effectively translates voltage to 10 bit value: 0-1023 integer value.
+ADC stands for Analog-Digital-Converter, which effectively translates voltage to a 10-bit value: 0-1023 integer value.
 More on ADC in the next chapter!

 # References